StephHjar/me1-planet-tracker/README.md

 - [Code Institute's README Template](https://github.com/Code-Institute-Solutions/readme-template) was used to structure this README.
 - [Balsamiq](https://balsamiq.com/) to create wireframes during the design phase.
 - [Lucidchart](https://lucid.app/) to create the Entity Relationship Diagram.
+- The navigation bar was modified from [Bootstrap's documentation](https://getbootstrap.com/docs/5.1/components/navbar/).
+- [This thread](https://stackoverflow.com/questions/63948287/bootstrap-5-navbar-align-items-right) on StackOverflow helped with aligning the nav bar items to the right of the page.

 ### Media